Vilis Lācis: Biography

 After Latvia was occupied and forcefully incorporated in the USSR in August 1940, Lācis became Chairman of the Council of Ministers of the Latvian SSR (nominally, Prime Minister) and served in this position from 1940 to 1959.
 When Nazi Germany occupied Latvia from 1941 to 1944, Lācis was evacuated to Moscow, where he continued to write in a socialist realist style.
 He was regarded mostly as a figurehead, as most of the actual decisions were made by the Central Committee of the Communist Party.
-As first Minister of the Interior and then Chairman of the Supreme Soviet, he must take personal responsibility for the Stalinist deportations and other aspects of the police state, and signed orders for the arrest and deportation of over 40,000 people.
+As first Minister of the Interior and then Chairman of the Supreme Soviet, he is seen as personally responsible for the Soviet deportations from Latvia.

 From 1954 to 1958, Lācis also served as Chairman of the Soviet of Nationalities.
 He was awarded the Order of Lenin seven times and the Stalin Prize twice, in 1949 and 1952.

-Lācis's books have been translated into more than 50 languages, with translations into Russian being the most numerous.
+Lācis's books have been translated into more than 50 languages, with the most numerous translations into Russian.
 He remains the most translated Latvian writer.
 He was among the contributors of semi-official literary magazine Karogs.